U.S. Killing Of Iran's Gen. Soleimani 'Was Unlawful,' U.N. Expert Says

 The January strike on Soleimani's convoy killed at least 10 people.
 Five members of Iraq's Popular Mobilization Forces, which is backed by Iran, were among the dead.
 Four other members of Iran's Islamic Revolutionary Guard Corps were also killed in the blast.

-Noting that the Iranians had arrived on what was reportedly an official visit at the invitation of Iraq's prime minister, the U.N. investigators say the Popular Mobilization Forces' deputy commander met Soleimani at the airport moments before their convoy was targeted.
+Noting that the Iranians had arrived on what was reportedly an official visit at the invitation of Iraq's prime minister, the U.N. investigators say the Popular Mobilization Forces' deputy commander met Soleimani at the airport moments before the convoy was targeted.

 Iran retaliated for Soleimani's death by launching ballistic missiles at Iraqi bases housing American military forces, leaving more than 100 U.S. service members injured.
-Many of them were diagnosed with traumatic brain injury.
+Many of them were diagnosed with traumatic brain injuries.

 The attacks by the U.S. and Iran are linked to scores of civilian deaths, the report says.